goofyyang/xmrig/README.md

 # cryptonote miner

-xmr krb etn and support all cryptonote coins </br>
+Miner support xmr krb etn and all cryptonote algorithm coins.
+Miner with no fee</br>

-the miner with no fee</br>
+File name end with _ssl.exe means only support connect to ssl port of pool</br>

 usage:</br></br>